Standards of Satisfactory Academic Progress

 SAP - Quantitative Criteria

-Students must complete at least 67% of credit hours attempted each semester to remain compliant with SAP Policy.
-Credit hour progression will be based on a cumulative total of attempted hours to earned hours.
-For example, if a student enrolls for twelve term credit hours the student is required to complete a minimum of eight term credit hours (12 x 67% = 8) for the term.
-Failure to meet these standards may result in the student being placed on probation.
+For example, if a student enrolls in 12 credit hours during a term, they must successfully complete a minimum of 8 credit hours (12 x 67% = 8) to meet the requirement.
+Failure to meet these standards may result in the student being placed on academic probation.

 SAP - Qualitative Criteria

 A student must achieve a Cumulative Grade Point Average of 3.0 at the midpoint of the program and must have earned 75% of the credits attempted.
 A student who does not achieve these criteria will be placed on probation for the rest of the academic term.
-A student on academic probation who earns less than 3.0 in his/her cumulative average will be continued on academic probation.
-Academic probation may be removed only by earning a 3.0 CGPA or higher in the next term.
+A student on academic probation who earns less than 3.0 in his/her cumulative average will remain on academic probation.
+Academic probation may be removed only by earning a 3.0 CGPA or higher on the next term.

 Students placed on probation will be notified in writing and will receive academic advising to assist them in grade improvement.